avanwouwe/wazuh-gworkspace/doc/install-step-1.md

 # create a service account
 First you will create a Google Workspace account that will serve as a sevice account used by Wazuh to connect.
-We will make sure to not give this account a Google Workspace licence, both for financial and secutity reasons.
+We will make sure to not give this account a Google Workspace licence, both for financial and security reasons.

 In the [Organizational units](https://admin.google.com/ac/orgunits) screen create an OrgUnit called `Service accounts`.